Concerts at St. James Cathedral

 - The Marion Street/Terry Avenue

-entrance at the northeast corner of the Cathedral is (nearest to O'Dea parking).
+entrance is at the northeast corner of the Cathedral (nearest to O'Dea parking).
 This entrance is

-handicapped accessible.
+accessible to those with disabilities.
 The restrooms are located at this entrance.

 Tickets and Seating